msd7734/QuickDex/README.md

 ===
 Q: How do I do a search?

 A: Find the Pokeball icon in your System Tray, right click, select "Show".
 Or, use the shortcut Windows Key+Q at any time.
 Note to Windows 8 users: WIN+Q opens the Metro search.
 QuickDex will override this functionality while it's running.
 Custom hotkeys are a planned feature which will fix this limitation.
+Currently, if you are having problems with the default Win+Q shortcut, you can toggle a setting to make the shortcut Ctrl+Q. This will override any Ctrl+Q shortcuts in other applications you may be using while the QuickDex is running, however.

 Q: I found a bug, what do I do?